-Upon publication, my books have been favorably reviewed in Arts & Letters Daily, Dissent, the Economist, the Financial Times, the Guardian, Kirkus Reviews, the Literary Review, the Los Angeles Review of Books, the Nation, the New Yorker, the New York Review of Books, Publishers Weekly, and the Wall Street Journal, and have been excerpted in the Atlantic, Foreign Affairs, Foreign Policy, Harper’s Magazine, and Lapham’s Quarterly.
-They have won the University of Southern California Book Prize in Literary and Cultural Studies and the W. Bruce Lincoln Prize, both awarded by the Association for Slavic, East European, and Eurasian Studies.
+My books have been well reviewed in Arts & Letters Daily, Dissent, the Economist, the Financial Times, the Guardian, Kirkus Reviews, the Literary Review, the Los Angeles Review of Books, the Nation, the New Yorker, the New York Review of Books, the New York Times, Publishers Weekly, and the Wall Street Journal, and have been serialized in the Atlantic, Foreign Affairs, Foreign Policy, the Guardian, Harper’s Magazine, the Washington Post, and Lapham’s Quarterly.
+They have won prizes from the Council on Foreign Relations and scholarly associations.

-In addition to working for Yale, I have taught workshops for prospective publishing industry candidates seeking to establish their careers and faculty preparing their books for submission to publishers at American University, Georgetown University, the University of Southern California (as a faculty member at the inaugural publishing workshop there, organized by the Los Angeles Review of Books), and Yale.
+I have taught workshops for prospective publishing employees and for faculty preparing their books for submission to publishers at American University, the American University of Beirut, Georgetown University, the University of Southern California (as a faculty member at the inaugural publishing workshop there, organized by the LA Review of Books), and Yale.

 I have contributed reviews and review essays to the LA Review of Books, National Public Radio's website, Ploughshares, the Times Literary Supplement, and other venues, too.